nikic/PHP-Parser/doc/2_Usage_of_basic_components.markdown

 In order to know that `B\C` really is `A\C` you would need to track aliases and namespaces yourself.
 The `NameResolver` takes care of that and resolves names as far as possible.

-After running it most names will be fully qualified.
+After running it, most names will be fully qualified.
 The only names that will stay unqualified are unqualified function and constant names.
 These are resolved at runtime and thus the visitor can't know which function they are referring to.
 In most cases this is a non-issue as the global functions are meant.